KeshonsWalksOfLife/GCU-CST-239-GIT/README.md

 # 📚 CST-239 Milestone | The NeighborHood BookStore

-## 👤 Author
+##
 **Keshon D. Bowman**
 **Course:** CST-239-O500
-**Milestone Completion**

 ---

 ## 📌 Project Overview

-This is a **Java console-based application** that simulates a basic bookstore storefront.
-It demonstrates **object-oriented programming (OOP)** principles like abstraction, encapsulation, and modular design.
-The user can browse a list of books, purchase items, manage their shopping cart, and view a checkout total.
+This is a **Java console-based application** that builds on the fundamental basics of a bookstore storefront.
+It showcases **object-oriented programming (OOP)** principles and the user can browse a list of books, purchase items, manage their shopping cart, and view a checkout total.

 ---